 What can I eat?

 Ask yourself about your heritage and culture.
-What did our direct ancestors or great grandparents eat?
+What did your direct ancestors or great-grandparents eat?
 If your ancestors were Eskimos, then drinking kale smoothies is probably not going to suit your body type.
-An extreme example, but you get the point, right?
+This an extreme example, but you get the point, right?

 Do weight loss pills help?

-Some quality whole food based shakes have some merit as a better alternative than a fast food meal in certain circumstances.
-However, I truly believe Michael Pollan says it best!
+Some quality, whole food-based shakes have some merit as a better alternative than a fast food meal in certain circumstances.
+However, at Shift, we truly believe Michael Pollan says it best!

 “Eat food.
 Not too much.
 Mostly plants.”

 ― Michael Pollan, In Defense of Food: An Eater’s Manifesto